 Salsify looks somewhat like a thin, narrow parsnip, in that it is carrot-shaped with white skin.
 The flavour of salsify, though, is more delicate, and the flesh is waxier.

-A salsify is on average 9 to 12 inches long (23 to 30 cm) and 2 1/2 inches wide (6 cm.)
+A salsify is on average 20 to 30 cm long (8 to 12 inches) and about 6 cm wide (2 ½ inches).
 It takes about 120 – 150 days to grow from seed, depending on where you are.
 The tops, or leaves, look like grass.
 In Italy, these very young greens are used in salads.

-When being harvested, Salsify need to be dug out rather than pulled out, because it will break on you.
+When being harvested, salsify need to be dug out rather than pulled out, because it will break.